As seafarers restart their career this year, many are in desperate situation for that single piece of card presumably required for embarkation.

 Why is it Difficult to Get SID

-Now the most awaited part, why is MARINA’s online appointment for SID ALWAYS full?
-I booked many times but with no avail.
+Now the most awaited part, “Why is MARINA’s online appointment for SID ALWAYS full?
+I booked many times but to no avail.”

 Even Cebu’s schedule is fully booked.

-Since the rumor of SID becoming mandatory with crewing agencies, the online platform is overwhelmed with applicants.
+Since the rumor of SID becoming mandatory with crewing agencies, the online platform has been overwhelmed with applicants.

 Less Manpower

-One reason is that their workforce is dwindled due to COVID19 protocols.
-Many of their staffs are working from home thus accommodating less applicants.
+Some say that their workforce has dwindled especially during the coronavirus pandemic.
+Many of their staff were working from home thus accommodating fewer applicants.

-Then just lately, 15 MARINA personnel in central office are tested positive with COVID19.
+Then there was a time when 15 MARINA personnel in the central office tested positive for COVID-19.
 Even so, the schedules were already booked three months in advance since last year!

 I leave the critical thinking to you.